iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ## **Final Dataset**

-The final dataset consists of daily borough-level records, each with the average AQI and total ED visits due to asthma or respiratory symptoms.
-The structure is simple but sufficient.
+The final dataset consists of daily borough-level records, each with the AQI and total ED visits due to asthma or respiratory symptoms.
+The model inputs are really quite simple.

 ```
 <class 'pandas.core.frame.DataFrame'>